benpolinsky/el_photography/README.md

 - quick way to add or remove tag
 - and quick way to add/change caption for each

-- notices + errors front end -
+- notices + errors front end?
+Not sure if needed....

-- shop:
+## The Store
  - order mark as shipped
- - order uid to friendly id
  - Fill out totals, quantities, add js for quantities
  - variants to cart is no good...
  - in the above vein(s), you'll have to test out all the quantity/cart/add_to_cart options
- - Organization, wise, any interaction between an Order and a Payment should probably occur through the checkout.
-   - Process Payment can move

-- Payments:
-  - IPN + Webhooks
+## Theming Support
 - very basic dynamic css added
   - Perhaps lint or other safety check?
   - Clean up past stylesheets in public directory